elmankross/SieveFramework/README.md

     });
 }
 ```
-Sieve description extends model types in swagger scheme and adds description with allowed properties for filtering and sorting.
+Sieve descriptions fill up swagger scheme with strong typed sieve's model and list of allowed to sorting and filtering properties for each API action.
-**[TODO]**

 # Roadmap
 - [X] Basic implementations and abstractions